MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

 **On request**: return statistics and filtered dataset using API REST GET or POST.
 Afterwards the various requests that can be carried out with relevant examples will be listed.
-The examples refer to the body of the POST (JSON).
+The examples refer to the query or to the body of the POST (JSON).

 ## GET requests: